amzn/amazon-payments-magento-2-plugin/docs/prerequisites.rst

 .. image:: /images/seller-central/prerequisites_screenshot_1.png

 * Go through the questionnaire to find out if you qualify for using Amazon Pay, then click `Sign up now`
-* At the moment you cannot add your **Amazon Payments** merchant account to an existing Amazon seller account.
+* At the moment you cannot add your **Amazon Pay** merchant account to an existing Amazon seller account.
 You have to register a new account specifically for Amazon Pay.
 * Start registering a new account:

   * If you see the link `Would you like to create a new account using a different e-mail address?
 Click here`, please do so.